-Should You Pay Off Your Mortgage with a Credit Card?
+Should You Pay Your Mortgage With A Credit Card?

-There’s nothing wrong with paying your mortgage the old fashioned way—but if you can qualify for a rewards card that offers significant benefits, you can leverage your mortgage payments and put money into your pocket every month.
+There's nothing wrong with paying your mortgage the old fashioned way — but if you can qualify for a rewards card that offers significant benefits, you can leverage your mortgage payments and earn added benefits.